Women in China: Developments in the People's Republic of China

 After the founding of the PRC in 1949, newly established local governments continued to prioritize women's political mobilization.
 Mao's statement that "women hold up half the sky" became a major slogan symbolizing the PRC's support for women's social and political equality with men.
 The cultural stigma against young women working outside the home disintegrated.
 Chinese grandmothers increased their roles as caregivers for their grandchildren, facilitating younger women's opportunities for paid work.
 In a weakening of traditional Chinese patrilineality, grandmothers on the mother's side gained equal status to grandmothers on the father's side allowing them to fill gaps in childcare.

-Soon after its founding, the PRC passed the Marriage Law of 1950.
+Soon after its founding, the PRC passed the New Marriage Law of 1950.
 It prohibited concubinage and marriages when one party was sexually powerless, suffered from a venereal disease, leprosy, or a mental disorder.
 The law abolished arranged marriages, paying money or goods for a wife, and outlawed polygamy and child marriage.
 Following the passage of the 1950 Marriage Law, mass campaigns promoted the principle of freely-chosen monogamous marriages and official registration of marriage.

-John Engel, a professor of Family Resources at the University of Hawaii, argues that the PRC established the Marriage Law of 1950 to redistribute wealth and achieve a classless society.
+John Engel, a professor of Family Resources at the University of Hawaii, writes that the PRC established the Marriage Law of 1950 to redistribute wealth and achieve a classless society.
 The law "was intended to cause ... fundamental changes ... aimed at family revolution by destroying all former patterns ... and building up new relationships on the basis of the new law and new ethics."
 Xiaorong Li, a researcher at the Institute for Philosophy and Public Policy at the University of Maryland, asserts that the Marriage Law of 1950 not only banned the most extreme forms of female subordination and oppression, but gave women the right to make their own marital decisions.
 Several decades after the implementation of the 1950 Marriage Law, China still faced serious issues, particularly in population control.

-In the 1950s, high-level female Communist Party cadre had a significant role in advocating for greater access to abortion and sterilization surgeries—in their view, women could not "hold up half the sky" nor advance their revolutionary work if they had too many children.
+In the 1950s, high-level female CCP cadre had a significant role in advocating for greater access to abortion and sterilization surgeries—in their view, women could not "hold up half the sky" nor advance their revolutionary work if they had too many children.

 In the 1950s, the political campaign for "Five-Good Families" urged families to practice the principles of (1) "harmony between husbands and wives"; (2) "equality between men and women"; (3) "frugality in housekeeping"; (4) "solidarity among neighbors"; and (5) "honoring elders and caring for the young."

 From the 1950s onwards, China sought to pursue gender equality by including women in the formal labor force.
 In urban areas, this process was facilitated by the development of a network of public nurseries, daycare centers, and kindergartens.
 In rural areas, working mothers obtained support from mothers-in-law and other extended family members, usually on the father's side.